The Income Multiple - Your Starting Point

 • Benefits: Working Tax Credit and Child Tax Credit counted by more lenders than housing-related benefits.

 2. Improve your credit score.
-Register on the electoral roll, resolve any errors on your credit report, ensure no missed payments appear, and avoid new credit applications in the 6 months before applying.
-Moving from "Fair" to "Good" credit unlocks better rates and higher multiples.
+Register on the electoral roll, resolve any errors on your credit report, and avoid new credit applications in the 6 months before applying.
+Moving from "Fair" to "Good" credit opens up better rates and higher multiples.

 4. Use a whole-of-market mortgage broker.
 Brokers know which lenders are most generous for your income type and credit profile.
 A broker can identify lenders offering 5x multiples for your situation that you'd never find by going direct.

 5. Reduce committed expenditure.
-Cancel unused subscriptions, close unused credit card accounts (they count toward commitments in some lender models), and avoid major new spending in the months before applying.
+Cancel unused subscriptions, close unused credit card accounts, and avoid major new spending in the months before applying.

 Frequently Asked Questions

 Self-employed borrowers can get mortgages, but the process is more complex.
-Most lenders require at least 2 years of SA302 tax returns and tax year overviews, or full accounts from a qualified accountant.
-Income is typically averaged over 2–3 years, or the most recent year's figure is used if lower.
-This can disadvantage borrowers whose income is growing.
-Sole traders, partners, and limited company directors are treated differently by different lenders.
+Most lenders require at least 2 years of SA302 tax returns and tax year overviews.
+Income is typically averaged over 2-3 years, or the most recent year's figure is used if lower.
 A specialist self-employed mortgage broker is strongly recommended.

 Continue Reading